noctisyounis/Slate/Readme.md

     // Your ImGui code here...
 }
 ```
-After compilation, the WindowRegistry detects this class via reflection, creates the Tools menu if it does not already exist, and registers the My Custom Tool entry automatically.
+After compilation, the WindowRegistry detects this class via reflection, creates the Tools menu if it does not already exist, and registers the `My Custom Tool` entry automatically.

 4. System Controls
 Managed by `ToolbarButton.cs`
 The right side of the Toolbar contains essential application controls, styled as Ghost Buttons (transparent by default, visible on hover):
 - Minimize (_): Minimizes the application to the Windows taskbar.
 - Windowed / Borderless Toggle (□): Switches between exclusive fullscreen and borderless windowed mode.
 Particularly useful for development and multi-monitor setups.
-- Quit (X): Closes the application (or stops Play Mode in the Unity editor).
+- Quit (X): Closes the application (or stops Play Mode in the Unity Editor).

 Technical Insight
 The architecture is built around a clear separation between data and view: